bytefish/bytefish.de/blog/apache_flink_series_5.md

         // Use the Measurement Timestamp of the Event: env.setStreamTimeCharacteristic(TimeCharacteristic.EventTime);

-        // We are sequentially reading the historic data from a CSV file: env.setParallelism(1);

         // Path to read the CSV data from: final String csvStationDataFilePath = "C:\\Users\\philipp\\Downloads\\csv\\201503station.txt";